 In this paper we present \rever, a lightly optimizing compiler for the \revs language \cite{Parent:2015} which has been written and proven correct in the dependently typed language \fstar \cite{Swamy:2015}.
-Circuits compiled with \rever are verified to preserve the semantics of the source \revs program, which we have for the first time formalized, and to reset or \emph{clean} all ancillary (temporary) bits used so that they may be used later in other computations.
+Circuits compiled with \rever are certified to preserve the semantics of the source \revs program, which we have for the first time formalized, and to reset or \emph{clean} all ancillary (temporary) bits used so that they may be used later in other computations.
 In addition to formal verification of the compiler, \rever provides an assertion checker which can be used to formally verify the source program itself, allowing effective end-to-end verification of reversible circuits.
-We also develop a type inference algorithm for \revs mixing subtyping and record concatenation, a known hard problem \cite{Palsberg:2004}.
-Following is a summary of the contributions of our paper: \begin{itemize} \item We create a formal semantic model of \revlang which respects the original compiler. \item We present a compiler for \revlang called \rever, written in \fstar.
-The compiler currently has two modes: direct to circuit and Boolean expression compilation, the latter of which is space efficient. \item We provide a type inference algorithm for \revlang, used to infer and allocate circuit inputs.
-Our algorithm generates and then solves a set of type constraints using \emph{bound maps} \cite{Trifonov:1996}. \item Finally, we verify correctness of \rever with machine-checked proofs that the compiled reversible circuits faithfully implement the input program's semantics, and that all ancillas used are returned to their initial state. \end{itemize}